About croup

 Children with mild croup don’t need special treatment.
 You can manage the symptoms in the same way as you manage cold symptoms.

-- For formula-fed babies younger than six months, offer the usual amount of formula.
-Offer smaller but more frequent feeds.
+- If your baby is formula fed, offer the usual total amount of formula but in smaller, more frequent feeds.

 - If your child has a fever and is uncomfortable, give your child paracetamol in the recommended dose and frequency.
-Or you could give ibuprofen to children aged over three months.
+Or you can give ibuprofen to children aged over 3 months.

-- Don’t pressure your child to eat.
-If your child isn’t hungry while they have a fever, that’s OK.
-Your child’s appetite will come back as they start to feel better.
+- Let your child eat according to their appetite.
+Your child might not be hungry while they have a fever.
+Their appetite will come back as they start to feel better.

 - Try to keep your child calm.
 Your child might have more trouble breathing if they’re upset, frightened or stressed.

-Ask your pharmacist or GP if you aren’t sure about which medications or treatments are best for your child’s croup.
+Ask your pharmacist or GP if you aren’t sure about which medicines or treatments are best for your child’s croup.

 If your child has severe croup symptoms, your child might need a short course of corticosteroids like oral prednisolone or dexamethasone.
 This treatment helps to reduce the swelling in your child’s windpipe.

 A few children with croup need to go to hospital for observation, to make sure that their windpipes don’t get blocked.
-While in hospital, your child might initially get adrenaline in the form of inhaled mist.
+While your child is in hospital, they might be given adrenaline in the form of inhaled mist.
 This reduces the swelling in the windpipe very quickly while the corticosteroids work.

 Croup prevention

-Your child and family can take some simple precautions to prevent the spread of the viruses and bacteria that cause croup and reduce your chances of getting sick.
+Your child and family can take simple precautions to prevent the spread of the viruses and bacteria that cause croup and reduce your chances of getting sick:

 - Make sure you regularly wash hands with warm, soapy water.